bids-standard/bids-specification/src/modality-specific-files/physiological-and-other-continuous-recordings.md

 For example for the file `sub-control01_task-nback_run-1_bold.nii.gz`, `<matches>` would correspond to `sub-control01_task-nback_run-1`.

+!!! note "TSVGZ headers are specified in metadata files."

-!!! warning "TSVGZ files MUST NOT include a header line (as established by the [common-principles](../common-principles.md#compressed-tabular-files))"
+    TSVGZ files MUST NOT include a header line, as established by the [common-principles](../common-principles.md#compressed-tabular-files)).
     As a result, when supplying a `*_<physio|stim>.tsv.gz` file, an accompanying `*_<physio|stim>.json` MUST be supplied as well.